smockle-archive/homebridge-harmony-tv/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/smockle/homebridge-harmony-tv/badge.svg?targetFile=package.json)](https://snyk.io/test/github/smockle/homebridge-harmony-tv?targetFile=package.json)
 [![Greenkeeper badge](https://badges.greenkeeper.io/smockle/homebridge-harmony-tv.svg)](https://greenkeeper.io/)

-Creates a HomeKit TV accessory for a Logitech Harmony-controlled TV
+Creates a HomeKit TV accessory for a Logitech Harmony-controlled TV.

+# Use Case

+The target use case of this plugin is “control a non-smart TV in HomeKit via a Harmony Hub”, not “use HomeKit as an interface for all Harmony features”.
+If you’d like Harmony Activites to show up as inputs in HomeKit, check out the [`homebridge-harmony` plugin](https://github.com/nicoduj/homebridge-harmony).

 # Installation